Incremental Medians via Online Bidding: Incremental Size-Competitive Medians

-Our next reduction shows that competitive online bidding reduces to size-competitive oblivious medians.
-Note that, together with Theorem~\ref{thm: reduction}(b), this implies that online bidding and size-competitive oblivious medians are equivalent.
+\begin{proofof}{Theorems~\ref{thm: size competitive deterministic}(a) and~\ref{thm: size competitive randomized}(a)} By Theorems~\ref{thm: online bidding upper}(a), and~\ref{thm: online bidding lower}(a), there are deterministic and randomized algorithms for online bidding with competitive ratios of $4$ and $e$, respectively.
+Using these online bidding algorithms, and taking each $F^*_k$ to be the optimal $k$-median, the reduction in Lemma~\ref{lem: size reduction deterministic} gives a $4$-size-competitive deterministic algorithm and an $e$-size-competitive randomized algorithm for incremental medians. \end{proofof}

+Next, we turn our attention to the proof of Theorem~\ref{thm: size competitive deterministic}(b), our lower bound on the size-competitiveness of unrestricted algorithms for incremental medians.
+We do this by showing the converse of the reduction in Lemma~\ref{lem: size reduction deterministic}.
+That is, we show that competitive online bidding reduces to size-competitive incremental medians:

-\begin{theorem} Let $s\geq 1$ and assume that, for oblivious medians ( metric or not), there is a (possibly randomized) $s$-size-competitive algorithm.
-Then, for any integer $n$, there is a (randomized) $s$-competitive algorithm for online bidding with $\calU=[n]$. \end{theorem}
+\begin{lemma} Let $s\geq 1$ and assume that, for incremental medians (metric or not), there is a (possibly randomized) $s$-size-competitive algorithm.
+Then, for any integer $n$, there is a (randomized) $s$-competitive algorithm for online bidding with $\calU=[n]$. \end{lemma}